It’s not a scandal if nobody knows. Read more…

 Here are some titles to help you nurse your To All the Boys I’ve Loved Before hangover.

-Netflix’s original movie To All the Boys I’ve Loved Before is currently (September 2018) the talk of the Internet.
+Netflix’s original movie To All the Boys I’ve Loved Before was the talk of the Internet when it came out.
 After its August 2018 release, the teen rom-com spawned its very own meme and boosted yogurt sales.
-No wonder the streaming giant is considering a sequel.
-After all, the movie is based on the first book in the Lara Jean YA trilogy by author Jenny Han, so there’s enough source material to kick-off a franchise.
-Moreover, stars Lana Condor and Noah Centineo seem to be on board with the idea.
-Given that the release of the flick turned them into overnight sensations, it’s safe to assume they wouldn’t be opposed to reprising their roles in the future.
+The movie is based on the first book in the Lara Jean YA trilogy by author Jenny Han, so Netflix decided it has enough source material to kick-off a franchise.
+Stars Lana Condor and Noah turned into overnight sensations, so they were down to reprising their roles in two other sequels with the first, To All the Boys: P.S.
+I Still Love You, arriving on Netflix just in time for Valentine’s Day 2020.

 If you’ve been living under a rock recently, To All the Boys I’ve Loved Before centres on Lara Jean, a quiet girl who finds her high school existence turned upside down when a bunch of secret love letters she’s written to her crushes are mysteriously sent out.
 One of them was meant for her sister’s ex-boyfriend, Josh.
 When Josh confronts her, Lara Jean starts fake-dating one of the school’s popular kids, Peter, to avoid a lengthy conversation about her feelings.
 The rest is now history.

-Since a possible sequel, even if confirmed, is still light years away, we thought it would be nice to suggest some similar titles to tide you over in the meantime.
+With the second sequel still (probably) light years away, we thought it would be nice to suggest some similar titles to tide you over in the meantime.
 All these movies feature delightful teens falling in love and such, so they’re perfect if you fancy To All the Boys I’ve Loved Before.
-Even better, they’re all available to stream in Australia as of September 2018.
+Even better, they’re all available to stream in Australia.

 Based on Nicola Yoon’s YA novel of the same name, Everything, Everything follows a young girl, Maddy, who can’t leave her house due to a severe illness that makes her allergic to almost everything.
 However, when a handsome boy moves next door, her life changes for the better.
 The two start to communicate and, before you know it, Maddy will be taking risks she wouldn’t have previously dreamed of.